 “This programme is a great opportunity to build more connections here in my new home Scotland, learn from a well-established mentor in the industry, and further develop my creative expression.”

 We have commissioned three new artistic projects, which will go into development over the course of the next year.
-This is the first time each of the artists involved have had their work commissioned. they will receive £8000 of funding and planning and production support.
+This is the first time each of the artists involved have had their work commissioned.
 Each project will receive £8,000 in funding as well as planning and production support from the Cross Borders team.